-You will see the dried and salted Bacalhauin almost all supermarkets and it will be difficult to find a restaurant menu that does not have Bacalhauin some form.
+You will see the dried and salted Bacalhau in almost all supermarkets and it will be difficult to find a restaurant menu that does not have Bacalhau in some form or other.

 Two of our favourite dishes are:

 Bacalhau à Brás

 This is made from shredded salted cod, onions and tiny fried matchstick sized potatoes, then mixed in scrambled eggs, with some olives as a garnish.
 It is always better to order this from a Portuguese menu, as if you have an English translated menu, it is advertised as cod, chips and egg (if you order this expecting a regular meal, you will be very surprised and probably disappointed!).

 Lombo de Bacalhau

 This is usually a piece of cod that has been grilled in olive oil, with garlic, onion and tomato and is often served with crisps and salad.

 The recipes will be slightly different whereever you order, after all there are over 1000 dishes and every chef will add their own twist.

 Churrasqueiras (A style of cooking)

 Not actually a food as such, more a style of cooking.
 You will see churrasqueiras every where, both in cities, rural villages and at coastal resorts.

 It is the Portuguese version of fast food.

 Behind the counters you will see the large grills (often over open fires/charcoal pits) and the chicken is the most popular.
 You will see Row after row of chicken being grilled.

 There are different ways to have this coating, the chicken can be covered before cooking, or after cooking, but some churrasqueiras will give you sachets of the coating to take away with you.